-CS 532/632 Analysis and Design of Algorithms
+CS 532/632 Design and Analysis of Algorithms

 An introduction to the design and analysis of algorithms.
-The course ocvers design techniques, such as dynamic programming and greedy methods, as well as fundamentals of analyzing algorithms for correctness and time and space bounds.
+The course covers design techniques, such as dynamic programming and greedy methods, as well as fundamentals of analyzing algorithms for correctness and time and space bounds.
 Topics include advanced sorting and searching methods, graph algorithms and geometric algorithms.
 Other areas vary from year to year and may include computational geometry, matrix manipulations, string and pattern matching, set algorithms, polynomial computations and the fast Fourier transform.

 CS 533/633 Automata & Formal Languages